 On Sept.
 30, Shepler paid the full amount of $4200 for the 7 billboards to Lamar advertising.

 Shepler finalized the design copy on the two billboards that read, “Cats Need Claws.
 Declawing is Amputation.
 Don’t Declaw.
 Learn the Truth.
 Citythekitty.org” and “Humane veterinarians won’t declaw cats.
 Know the truth.
 Citythekitty.org.”

-On October 1, Shepler was informed by a different Lamar advertising sales manager in Muskegon that the two messages in the billboards were too political, they don’t feel comfortable with the “declawing is amputation” statement, they don’t want to get anyone upset, there might be a veterinarian out there who loves cats, and they want factual information.
+On October 1, Shepler was informed by a different Lamar advertising sales manager in Muskegon that the two messages in the billboards were too political, they don’t feel comfortable with the “declawing is amputation” statement, they don’t want to get anyone upset, this sales manager said, “there might be a veterinarian out there who loves cats”, and Lamar wants factual information.